EstenGrove/RegEx-Snippets/README.md

 * x(?=y) — Lookahead: Matches x only if it is followed by y.
 * ^ — Inverted search.
 Any character that is NOT in the included search(so search for everything EXCEPT what is included in the RegEx)
   * Ex. let nonBinary = /[^01]/;
-    * This will search for anything except 1s and 0s
+    * This will match anything except 1s and 0s